All Episodes

 Whereas for us, it's about the opposite.

-And so the attack, as as people will read my book, you'll see the early progressives viciously attacked the Declaration of Independence.
+And so they attack, as people will read my book, you'll see the early progressives viciously attack the Declaration of Independence.

-They viciously attack the Constitution and separation of powers because of this desire for uniformity, conformity, A state centralized collective, which they really believe, at least some of them, one day will bring forth this this kind of uh nirvana.
+They viciously attack the Constitution and separation of powers because of this desire for uniformity, conformity, a state-centralized collective, which they really believe, at least some of them, one day will bring forth this kind of nirvana.

 And by the way, doesn't that sound a lot like Marxism?